DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 I have read lots, let's see...

-Hesse and books about zen philosophy.
+books about zen philosophy.

-Why Beautiful People Have More
+each other, like Why Beautiful People Have More

-Honorable Mention goes to:
+Honorable Mentions go to:

 - Douglas Adams: the Hitchhiker's Guide penta-trilogy

-- Isaac Asimov: the Foundation trilogy
+- Isaac Asimov: the Foundation original trilogy

 - RIchard Bach: Seagull Jonathan Livingston, and Illusions

-- Italo Calvino: Invisible CIties
+- Italo Calvino: Invisible Cities

 - Ernest Cline: Ready Player One (a must for any 80s geek)